Inertial effects on the interphase drag force and rheology of dilute suspensions of buoyant droplets at low Reynolds number: Moments of forces on a translating droplet

 In this section, we show how to obtain the $O(Re)$ correction to the drag force on a translating spherical droplet using the reciprocal theorem.
 Although this result has been known for a long time \citep{taylor1964deformation}, the present derivation allows us to introduce useful notation and to clarify the methodology employed in the subsequent sections.
 Using \ref{eq:drag_force}, we obtain

-The term involving the divergence of mean stress, cancelled out because the latter is a constant vector in this configuration and $\intO[i] {\textbf{w}_r +\textbf{u}_i}=0$.
-The first term on the right-hand side is by definition the Stokes flow contribution to the drag, since $\textbf{w}_{r}\cdot \mathbb{S}_{o}^{(1)}$ represents the stress field of a translating spherical droplet in Stokes flow condition~\eqref{eq:big_solution}.
+The term involving the divergence of mean stress cancelled out because the latter is a constant vector in this configuration and $\intO[i] {\textbf{w}_r +\textbf{u}_i}=0$.
+The first term on the right-hand side is by definition the Stokes flow contribution to the drag, since $\textbf{w}_{r}\cdot \mathbb{S}_{o}^{(1)}$ represents the stress field of a translating spherical droplet in Stokes flow conditions~\ref{eq:big_solution}.
 Thus,

-where we introduced the vector \textbf{f} as a shorthand for the dimensionless Stokes drag force.
+where we introduced the vector $\textbf{F}_s$ which represents the Stokes force from the droplet on the continuous phase.

-The real challenge is to compute the last two integrals on the right-hand side of~\ref{eq:drag_force_application}, which require an expression for the forcing term $\textbf{f}_o$ and $\textbf{f}_i$.
-In a situation where only steady and uniform relative motions are present, we deduce from~\ref{eq:momentum_out,eq:momentum_in} that,
+The real challenge is to compute the last two integrals on the right-hand side of~\ref{eq:drag_force_application}, which require expressions for the forcing terms $\textbf{f}_o$ and $\textbf{f}_i$.
+In a situation where only steady and uniform relative motions are present, we deduce from~\ref{eq:momentum_out,eq:momentum_in} that